Suicide of Lia Smith: Death

 Smith was last seen on the campus of Middlebury College on October 17, 2025.
 Her father reported her missing to the Middlebury Police Department on October 19, 2025.
 On October 23, 2025, an unidentified body was found in Cornwall, Vermont near The Knoll, Middlebury College's organic farm.
 Vermont State Police identified the body as Smith's on October 24, 2025.
 The Vermont Chief Medical Examiner's Offices determined the death was a suicide.

 Aftermath and reactions

 Middlebury College president Ian Baucom released a statement following Smith's death, referring to her as "an articulate advocate of transgender rights".
 He offered condolences to the family and called Smith's death "a profound loss".
 Congresswoman Becca Balint (D-VT) issued a press release on October 27, 2025, mourning Smith's death.
-Katelyn Burns, writing in Teen Vogue, and journalist Erin Reed blamed anti-transgender policies for Smith's death.
+Opinion-editorial articles were published by the transgender rights activist journalists Katelyn Burns and Erin Reed that blamed anti-transgender policies for Smith's death.

-A memorial service for Smith took place on November 2, 2025, at the Harman Assembly Hall at Sacred Heart Preparatory in Atherton.
-Smith's family requested for donations to be made to the Prism Center for Queer and Trans Life at Middlebury via a memorial website made in honor of her.
+Memorial services for Smith took place on November 2, 2025, at the Harman Assembly Hall at Sacred Heart Preparatory in Atherton, California, and on November 10, 2025, at the Wilson Hall on the Middlebury Campus in Vermont.